Christina El Moussa Reveals To Fans That Her First Trimester Of Pregnancy Was ‘Brutal’

 Christina goes on to say that she is going to try and enjoy her second trimester as much as she can while it’s here.
 To end the post, she thanks her husband, Ant Anstead, for all of his support, especially seeing as though the couple just got married.
 Now, she is officially 15 weeks pregnant and she says that they found out about the pregnancy just after their honeymoon.

 So far, the photo has earned the reality star a ton of attention with over 85,000 likes in addition to 1,500 comments.
-Some fans chimed in on the post to gush over how amazing Christina looks while countless others told her to hang in their and congratulated her on the good news.
+Some fans chimed in on the post to gush over how amazing Christina looks while countless others told her to hang in there and congratulated her on the good news.
 Of course, a few other fans took to the post to share their own pregnancy stories.

 “Both of my pregnancies were awful well into the 2nd trimester!
 And with my second son, I had pneumonia at 26 weeks.
 Not fun,” one follower wrote.